-The Inclusion Team will refer pupils with special educational needs and/or disabilities to the relevant external agencies, as appropriate, using the individual referral criteria for each agency.
-Such referrals will always be first agreed with parents and carers.
+The Inclusion Team, following the graduated response being implemented over time, will refer pupils with special educational needs and/or disabilities where necessary to the relevant external agencies who have their own specific referral criteria.
+Such referrals will always be first agreed with parents/carers.